What can I deduct from my taxes? Seven tips for tax savings!

 Tip 1: Deduct insurances from tax

 Just like taxes, insurance premiums are also a bit of a headache.
-But in some cases, they’re tax-deductible.
+However, in some cases, they can be deducted, at least in part, from income tax.

 Tip 2: Get educated and save!